AndyCSUFStudent/CPSC332_Project/README.md

 ### 1. Extract Project Files

-Extract the project ZIP file to your desired location.
-You should see:
+Extract the project ZIP file.
+Inside you should see:
 - `public/` folder with PHP files
 - `includes/` folder with configuration files
 - `assets/` folder with CSS